7 tips & tricks for using your Flex Cup

 OB-GYNs and NPs trim IUD strings frequently for other reasons, such as when a partner says that they can feel the strings.

 Have a question about your Flex Cup or want to share your own pro tips?
-Our Flexperts are on call to help you out.
-Give us a ring at (800) 921-0882 or shoot us an email to firstname.lastname@example.org.
+Our Flexperts are ready to help you out.
+Text us at (800) 921-0882 or shoot us an email to firstname.lastname@example.org.